 The maven or the laggard – Clive Thompson’s view

-Those early market adopters, the techno-weenies that stood in line for Apple’s iPhone 4, they represent only about 13.5% of the potential market.
 It seems many consumer and technology products look for the big splash that Apple seems to land as a sign their company and their product are cool, hip, and successful.

 However, there’s a saying, “if you want to play on the bleeding edge, be prepared to bleed”.
-In that rush to make a splash everyone talks about are you risking performance, public relations, and/or long-term growth.
-What is the cost of going after the early adopters?
-Well, in the Apple iPhone 4 case (actually case antennae) we are only beginning to find out.
+In that rush to make a splash everyone talks about there is a performance, public relations, and/or long-term growth risk.

 But I digress.

 This great article by Clive Thompson on Why Gadget Makers Should Target Late Adopters gives a great view of the market laggards offer, well, what about 16%?
 Versus 13.5% of early adopters, laggards, or those that refuse to buy, have a 16% market share.
-What about targeting laggards over early adopters?

 Just a perspective: think about those Walkman owners for a moment.
 The laggards sat out the MiniDisc [incidentally, I loved the MiniDisc player and still use mine], waited for the initial slash in MP3s, then jumped in: iPod anyone.